schoero/swissqrbill/doc/api.md

 #### isIBANValid(iban)
  - iban - `string` containing the iban to be checked.
 Validates the given iban.
-Returns a `boolean`: true if the given iban is valid and false otherwise.
+Returns a `boolean`: true if the checksum of the given iban is valid and false otherwise.

 #### formatIBAN(iban)
  - iban - `string` containing the iban to be formatted.